The RN Triage group will “Do the ACT-FAST to assess criteria for activation; if ambiguous, call more and activate less”.

 Of course, if you review the form and the patient meets criteria, just activate a code stroke.

-It is only if you are on the fence and are considering erring on the side of activating a code stroke, we are requesting you call the staff stroke neurologist on call to discuss.
+It is only if you are on the fence and are considering erring on the side of activating a code stroke, we are requesting you call the staff stroke staff on call to discuss.
 They can be reached by paging, or locating can transfer you directly to their cell phone.

-This should be a staff to staff discussion.
 After the discussion, they will either advise:

 1) activate a code stroke